 □ Continue to sow in cold frames or beneath cloches in areas where frost may still come.
 Use horticultural fleece or floating cloches for early corps already in the garden if you don’t have conventional cloches.

-□ Direct sow and begin successive sowings of tender warm-weather crops when the danger of frost is past and the weather is mild–plant out pole and bush snap and lima beans, eggplants, pepper plants, casaba, celery, corn, okra, salsify, squash, cucumbers, cantaloupe, watermelons, Chinese cabbage, and black-eyed peas.
+□ In warm spring regions, direct sow and begin successive sowings of tender warm-weather crops when the danger of frost is past and the weather is mild–plant out pole and bush snap and lima beans, eggplants, pepper plants, casaba, celery, corn, okra, salsify, squash, cucumbers, cantaloupe, watermelons, Chinese cabbage, and black-eyed peas.

 □ Thin out overcrowded vegetable seedlings sown last month.
 Earth up potatoes as they grow.
 Cover seedlings and warm-weather crops with horticultural fleece if night frost is forecast.